 Prompt 8: Beyond what has already been shared in your application, what do you believe makes you stand out as a strong candidate for admissions to the University of California?

-When my teacher offered me to interview Edgar Xavier Marvelo, a three-time wushu world champion as well as a medalist at the Asian Games and Southeast Asian Games, I was over the moon.
+When my teacher offered me to interview Edgar Xavier Marvelo, a three-time wushu world champion and medalist of the Asian Games and Southeast Asian Games, I was over the moon.

-As this was my first official interview, I went through numerous articles online to learn proper techniques to conduct an interview from my tone, hand gestures and even facial expressions.
-Practising my lines in front of the mirror, it seemed that I looked at my face more than I ever did in my whole life.
+As this was my first official interview, I went through numerous articles online to learn proper techniques to conduct an interview from my tone, hand gestures, and even facial expressions.
+Practicing my lines in front of the mirror, it seemed that I looked at my face more than I’d ever done my whole life.

-When the interview day came, it was this moment I felt reality actually hit me.
-As an introvert, I really couldn’t find any topic to indulge myself in for awkward-free conversations with others, especially one that I’ve never met my whole life.
+Finally, the interview day came, and reality hit.
+As an introvert, I struggled to manage awkward-free conversations with others, especially with someone I’d never met.

 I thought of every possible worst-case scenario.
-I was a nervous wreck – terrified that I’ll keep on mumbling, stumbling my words or even messing up this interview and embarrassing myself.
+I was a nervous wreck – terrified that I’d keep on mumbling, rambling, or messing up this interview and embarrassing myself.

-But despite all of my growing uncertainties, I knew that this interview was a chance for me to push myself outside of my comfort zone.
+Despite my growing uncertainties, I knew that this interview was a chance for me to push myself outside of my comfort zone.

 Ding.
-Edgar has entered the meeting.
+Edgar had entered the meeting.

-I told myself, "Okay, just calm down, act normal and be confident.
+I told myself, "Okay, just calm down.
+Act normal and be confident.
 There’s no backing out now."
 To ease the tension, I initiated small talks before starting the official interview.
-I was actually surprised by how easy-going the conversation appeared to be.
-It was to the point that I felt confident enough to go out of script and improvised some questions on the spot based on his answer.
-For example, when he said “wushu is more than just a sport: it's a way of life”, I followed it by asking if there were any quotes that helped him set up this mindset.
-The interview was a success as everything went by smoothly and I even received a ‘well-done’ message from a couple of my teachers afterwards.
+I was actually surprised by the seamlessness of the conversation.
+It was to the point that I felt confident enough to go out of script and improvised some questions based on his answer.
+For example, when he said “wushu is more than just a sport: it's a way of life”, I followed up by asking if there were any quotes that inspired his mind set.
+The interview was a success as everything went smoothly.
+I even received a ‘well-done’ message from a couple of my teachers afterwards.

-This experience opened my eyes and made me realise that you won’t know your real capabilities unless you put it into action.
-This has allowed me to lose my security blanket and be more confident.
-More significantly, I won't be hesitant to accept bigger and riskier challenges in life.
+This experience opened my eyes and made me realise that we won’t ever know our real capabilities unless we put them into action.
+The interview has allowed me to shed my security blanket and be more confident.
+Now, I won't be hesitant to accept bigger and riskier challenges in life.

 Hi Vic,